mythril-forge/homebrew-spells/spells/cantrips/friends.md

 For the duration, you have advantage on all Charisma Ability Checks directed at your target.
 The spell ends if it becomes hostile toward you.

-When the spell ends, the creature realizes that you used magic to influence its mood and could become hostile toward you.
+When the spell ends, the creature realizes that you used magic to influence its mood and could become hostile toward you (at the DM's discretion).
 A creature prone to violence might attack you.
-Another creature might seek retribution in other ways (at the DM's discretion), depending on the nature of your interactions with it.
+Another creature might seek retribution in other ways, depending on the nature of your interactions with it.

 ---

 **Sources:** PHB, page 244

-**Quality Assurance:** :star: personal pass
+**Quality Assurance:** :star2: consistency pass